Kornice: History

 People used to live here from the last ice age.
-At the end of 12th century are recorded a village named Domašice and a field next to it called Nakorniceh.
+At the end of the 12th century, a village named Domašice and a field next to it called Nakorniceh were recorded.
 Domašice was probably in the 13th century moved to the villages current location.
 Kornice is for the first time mentioned in 1347.
 It was a part of the domain of Litomyšl until 1848.
 Kornice was from 1850 administratively a part of Velké Sedliště but since 1898 had its own municipal office.
 From 1976 it is officially a part of the town Litomyšl.